ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 The security of the protection provided by the SHA-1 algorithm {{RFC3174}} has been slowly diminishing over time as various forms of attacks have weakened its cryptographic underpinning.
-DNSSEC {{RFC9364}} originally {{RFC3110}} made extensive use of SHA-1 as a cryptographic hash algorithm in RRSIG and Delegation Signer (DS) records, for example.
+DNSSEC {{RFC9364}} originally {{RFC3110}} made extensive use of SHA-1, for example as a cryptographic hash algorithm in RRSIG and Delegation Signer (DS) records.
 Since then, multiple other algorithms with stronger cryptographic strength have become widely available for DS records and for Resource Record Signature (DNSKEY) and DNS Public Key (RRSIG) records {{RFC4034}}.
 Operators are encouraged to consider switching to one of the recommended algorithms